Universite-Gustave-Eiffel/elastodynamicsx/docsrc/gettingstarted/installation.rst

             # Open the URL printed on screen beginning with http://127.0.0.1:8888/?token...
             # The examples are in /root/demo; the shared folder is in /root/shared

-        The backend that has been configured by default is the ``ipyvtklink`` one.
-It has the advantage of being almost fully compatible with the examples.
-However, as the rendering is performed on the server, the display suffers great lag.
-Other options are `described here <https://docs.pyvista.org/user-guide/jupyter/index.html>`_.
-For instance, when live-plotting a ``TimeStepper.solve()`` call, only the first and last images will be seen.

     .. tab:: Use within a shell

-        For the shell case the container is given the right to display graphics.
-The solution adopted to avoid MIT-SHM errors due to sharing host display :0 is to disable IPC namespacing with --ipc=host.
-It is `given here <https://github.com/jessfraz/dockerfiles/issues/359>`_, although described as not totally satisfactory because of isolation loss.
-Other more advanced solutions are also given in there.

         Clone the repository and build a docker image called 'elastodynamicsx:latest':